ycldingo/QTSummerSchool2021/hardware/assignment.md

-# Assignment 2: 1-2 Transition for s Superconducting Qubit
+# Assignment 2: 1-2 Transition for a Superconducting Qubit
 Please find the 1-2 transition frequency  $f_{12}$  of a real device, and calculate the difference between  $f_{01}$  and  $f_{12}$ .
 This frequency difference is defined as the anharmonicity  $\alpha$  of the quantum system:
 $$ \alpha := \omega_{01} - \omega_{12}, $$
 where $\omega = 2\pi f$.
 Is $\alpha$ positive or negative?
 If you further explore the higher energy levels, you are may find out that these levels follow a relation